aamnah/notes/content/drafts/cloudflare-workes.md

 wrangler tail
 ```

-will show you live logs
+will show you live logs.
+You can also enable a live _log stream_ from Service > Logs > Resume log stream.
+Anything that you `console.log()` inside your worker shows up in these logs instead of the browser.
+Logs with multiline template literals do not show multiline, you'll get `/n` in the logs instead

 ## Secrets